 First, click on the button in the bottom right corner of the pin.
 This will be located on all pins in the same place, both on desktop and mobile.

-After you’ve clicked on the button Pinterest will populate a small box that can be dragged all over the image in the direction that you choose.
-At that point, it will pull up all related images as well as keywords they think this pin relates too.
-This is GOLD for you as a marketer to see which keywords Pinterest relates your content with.
+After you’ve clicked on the button, Pinterest will populate a small box that can be dragged all over the image in the direction that you choose.
+At that point, it will pull up all related images, as well as keywords they think this pin relates too.

 As you can see from the image above, Pinterest is reading that it’s a bathroom, tiles and ceramic tile.
-It’s doing a great job of matching me with more like images that I’m interested in.
+It’s doing a great job of connecting me with more like images that I’m interested in.

-Visual Search Tool Tips
+pinterest Visual Search Tool Tips

 Try testing out some of your current pins to see how Pinterest is categorizing your pins by using the tool on your own pins.
 Hover over different areas of your pin, products, etc. Is Pinterest matching up the right keywords and images with your content?

-Another cool tactic for those who are food bloggers, use the same dishes in your photos to ensure all the related content being pulled up is your content.
+Here’s another cool tactic for those who are food bloggers.
+Use the same dishes in your photos to ensure all the related content being pulled up is your content.
 Someone suggested this at the creator’s conference and it was such a genius idea.
-She knew that her top recipe had a blue bowl that was half seen in the photo.
+She knew that her top recipe had a blue bowl that was half-seen in the photo.
 On her new recipe, she used the same bowl and placement to see if Pinterest would pull her new recipes into related pins or Visual Search.
 And it worked!
-Always things to test on Pinterest.

 What’re your thoughts on the Visual Search Tool?
 Do you use it?
 Comment below and let me know how you’re experimenting or what you’re going to test.